K-Digvijay/Python_Projects/BMI calculator/readme.md

   label3.place(x=200,y=450)
   ```

-## There you are you have crreated you BMI app using tkinker.
+## There you are you have created you BMI app using tkinker.

 # Thank you